Skip to content

 Knowledge-Based Authentication: Declining Relevance

-Document verification Required Required Accepted (Substantial) Required Required
+Document verification Required Accepted Accepted (with data min.)
+Accepted (Substantial)

-Biometric (facial) Accepted for EDD Recommended Accepted (High) Accepted Accepted for EDD
+Biometric (facial) Accepted for CDD Accepted Sensitive info (consent) Accepted (High)

-KBA Not sufficient alone Not sufficient alone Not accepted Accepted (declining) Not sufficient alone
+KBA Not sufficient alone Not sufficient alone Accepted Not accepted

-Behavioural Supplementary only Supplementary only Not accepted Supplementary only Supplementary only
+Behavioural Supplementary only Supplementary only Accepted Not accepted

 Cost Comparison: Total Cost of Ownership

 Per-check pricing tells only part of the story.
-A decision based solely on unit cost ignores integration, maintenance, regulatory updates, and false positive handling.
 Here is a realistic TCO breakdown for a mid-market company processing 50,000 identity verifications per year:

 Cost Component Budget Solution Mid-Range Solution Enterprise Solution